yh1198015532/inet/tutorials/fingerprint/doc/newevents_nid.rst

 .. **V1** The ``~`` ingredient toggles filtering of events to those that are used in the fingerprint calculation for ``N``, ``I`` and ``D``.
 This is relevant when the NID fingerprints are mixed with the default ones. (the events are filtered even for the default ingredients if they're used)

-The ``~`` ingredient toggles filtering of events to those that are messages between two different network nodes, effectively limiting the set of events to network communication./ effectively limiting the set of events taking part in fingerprint calculation to network communication.
+The ``~`` ingredient toggles filtering of events to those that are messages between two different network nodes, effectively limiting the set of events taking part in fingerprint calculation to network communication.
+Note that this ingredient affects the default ingredients as well.

-**TODO** this affects the included default ingredients as well
+.. **TODO** this affects the included default ingredients as well

+.. effectively limiting the set of events to network communication./

 .. - when the ingredients contain ``~``, events are filtered even for the default ingredients.
    - so if the ingredients are NID, is that filtered?